skarlekar/smart-quora/README.md

 #### Solution 2
 One solution to this issue is to create a _Escrow_ account for each question which deducts the offer from the inquirer's account as soon as they pose a question.
 Once the question is awarded (or defaulted), the amount gets released from the Escrow account back to the awardee or the original inquirer (in case of default).

-The direct CRUD operations can be prevented by adding an ACL rule to allow updates to assets through transactions only using the following permission:
+The direct CRUD operations can be prevented by adding the following ACL rule in place of the existing
 ```
 rule UpdateOnlyThroughTransactions {
     description: "Assets can be updated only through transactions"